 Types of E&O Policies

-Many E&O policies are tailored to specific types of professionals.
-For example, architects and engineers E&O policies are intended for design professionals while lawyers professional policies are designed for attorneys.
-Likewise, medical malpractice policies are intended for physicians and other healthcare practitioners.
+Many E&O policies are designed for specific types of professionals.
+For example, medical malpractice policies are intended for physicians while architects and engineers E&O policies are devised for design professionals.
 If an industry-specific form isn't available, an insurer may provide E&O coverage using a miscellaneous professional liability policy.
 This non-specific E&O policy form is often used to insure "non-traditional" professionals like consultants, travel agents, and construction managers.

-E&O coverage forms are not standardized so they vary from one type to another, and from one insurer to the next.
-Nevertheless, the policies have many common features.
+While E&O coverage policies vary from one type to another and one insurer to another, they have many features in common.

 Most errors and omissions policies are claims-made.
 This means they cover claims made against insured parties during the term of the policy.

 Some policies limit coverage to claims made and reported during the policy period.
 These policies cover claims only if they are made against an insured and reported to the insurer during the term of the policy.

-Many E&O policies specify a retroactive date.
+Some E&O policies include a retroactive date.
 If such a date is applicable, your policy will limit coverage to claims resulting from acts, errors or omissions committed on or after the date specified.
-Claims resulting from errors or omissions committed before the retroactive date are not covered.
-The retroactive date should be the inception date of your first claims-made E&O policy.
+Claims resulting from errors or omissions committed before the retroactive date aren't covered.
+The retroactive date should be the date your first claims-made E&O policy began.
 It should remain the same each time your policy is renewed.

 "We will pay on behalf of the insured loss that the insured becomes legally obligated to pay for any claim first made during the policy period that arises out of a wrongful act."